 For designers fresh out of school, finding a job can be difficult.
 School can only teach you so much.
 Often the portfolio you produce in school isn’t quite enough to get you a job in design.
 So what can you do?
 You need a job to produce design work, but you need a good portfolio to get a job.
 If that’s the case, you just need at least a few good graphic design portfolio projects to get you started.

 First off, your portfolio doesn’t need to consist of client work or school projects.
 Obviously, the more real-world projects the better, but you work with what you’ve got.
 You can absolutely include creative projects that are entirely your own.
 Employers want to see that you know how to think and that you have the technical skills to produce high quality work.
 You can prove both of those things all on your own.

-Five great design portfolio projects, to prove your design skills, are your personal brand, a packaging re-design, an event poster, a website homepage, and an icon series.
+Five great graphic design portfolio projects, to prove your design skills, are your personal brand, a packaging re-design, an event poster, a website homepage, and an icon series.

 1. Your Personal Brand

 You need to show your work in an online portfolio.
 That portfolio needs to have your name on it somewhere right?
 The best way to do this is with a logo.
 This will be the cornerstone of your brand visual identity and something great to showcase in your portfolio.
 Show your initial sketches, your process creating the polished version on the computer, and show mock-ups of it on things like a t-shirt, business card, etc. Make sure to talk about your research and process to show the rationale behind your design.

 This is one of the best portfolio projects for new designers because it’s not strictly a personal project.
 It still serves a real purpose.
 Plus, when it’s done, you get to use your logo on your site and all your social accounts.

 Tip: If at some point you get stuck between a few logo options, ask designers on social media.
 For example, post two or three options on Instagram and ask people to choose their favorite.
 This is a great way to get constructive feedback to improve your logo and build your social following at the same time.